Diving the Wreck Alley

 Labeled as an 'underwater jungle gym', NOSC Tower is a unique dive site.
 During the 60’s and 70’s, the tower operated as a research facility standing over 100 ft tall.

 After a large winter storm in 1988, the tower had all but disappeared.
-Most of the top structure was never found, but the underwater support beams still stand, covered with marine life.
+Most of the top structure was never found, but the underwater support are covered with marine life.
 The main structure is 40 ft square at its base, with pieces of the structure strewn about its sides.

-Most of the metal structure is covered in scallops, mussels, and other stationary creatures.
-Kelp bass and blacksmith roam throughout the superstructure, occasionally in large schools.
+Most of the metal structure, which was severely damaged in a recent storm, is covered in scallops, mussels, and other stationary creatures.
+Kelp bass and blacksmith roam throughout the superstructure.

 Old Ingraham Street Bridge